-2016 marks the 150th anniversary of the publication of Mendel‘s work.
+February 8th, 2016 marked the 150th anniversary of the presentation of Mendel’s works, published the following year.
 As the date draws near, some of the criticisms Mendel received throughout the 20th century have been revived.
 For example, he is accused of having “embellished” his experimental results, and there have even been suggestions that he falsified them.
 However, what is noteworthy about Mendel is that he was one of the first biologists –if he can be called that– to use the modern experimental scientific method in a paradigmatic form.

 Phase 1: The experiments